The projected dynamic linear model for time series on the sphere: Introduction

 \subsection{Previous work}

-Ideally, a model for spherical time series would possess the following properties: \begin{itemize} \item \textbf{data coherence}: as the example in Figure~\ref{fig:results} demonstrates, naive linear, Gaussian methods generate distorted results.
-It is necessary to apply methods that take into account the special structure of the sphere by, for instance, making use of probability distributions supported on the sphere; \item \textbf{generalize to the hyperspherical case}: circular data with $n=2$ is an important special case, but we want a modeling framework that generalizes easily to the spherical ($n=3$) and hyperspherical ($n>3$) cases as well; \item \textbf{generate full predictive distributions}: instead of just generating point forecasts, we want an approach that can generate flexible predictive distributions that acknowledge as many sources of uncertainty as possible.
-This is most commonly achieved by taking a Bayesian approach to inference and using the posterior predictive distribution; \item \textbf{sequential inference for streaming data}: in the time series setting, observations are often streaming by in real-time and potentially at high frequency, and we wish to recursively update our inferences and predictions in an efficient way to adapt to incoming data; \item \textbf{exact inference}: we would like our statistical computations to be ``exact'' in the sense that estimates, predictions, or posterior distributions can be approximated arbitrarily well in the limit of some algorithm setting that the user has perfect control over, such as the number of samples in a Monte Carlo algorithm; \item \textbf{jointly estimate static and dynamic unobservables}: in the context of state space models, there are usually static parameters that also need to be estimated along with the dynamic latent states.
-This is challenging to do in general, and even when it can be done, it is often difficult to do while also performing sequential inference; \item \textbf{provide software}: estimation for circular and spherical time series models is often numerically delicate, and the less the user has to code themselves, the better. \end{itemize} Unfortunately, all of the models proposed in the literature so far have major shortcomings in several of these areas, as summarized in Table~\ref{tab:compare}.
+We prioritize the following properties for modeling spherical time series: \begin{itemize} \item \textbf{data coherence}: naive linear, Gaussian methods generate distorted results for spherical data (Figure~\ref{fig:results}).
+It is necessary to apply methods that take into account the special structure of the sphere by, for instance, making use of probability distributions supported on the sphere;

+\item \textbf{generalize to the hyperspherical case}: circular data ($n=2$) is an important special case, but models should also generalize to the spherical ($n=3$) and hyperspherical ($n>3$) cases;

+\item \textbf{generate full predictive distributions}: we prioritize flexible predictive distributions, rather than just point forecasts, that acknowledge as many sources of uncertainty as possible.
+This is most commonly achieved using Bayesian inference via the posterior predictive distribution; \item \textbf{sequential inference for streaming data}: in the time series setting, observations are often streaming by in real-time and potentially at high frequency.
+We wish to recursively update our inferences and predictions in an efficient way that adapts to incoming data; \item \textbf{exact inference}: statistical computations should be ``exact'' in the sense that estimates, predictions, or posterior distributions can be approximated arbitrarily well in the limit of some algorithm setting that the user controls, such as the number of Monte Carlo samples; \item \textbf{jointly estimate static and dynamic unobservables}: for state space models, there are often unknown static parameters.
+These should be estimated jointly with the dynamic latent states. \end{itemize} We review the models proposed in the literature---each of which has major shortcomings in several of these areas (see Table~\ref{tab:compare}).